Middleton Island: Cultural history

 Most of the acreage on the island is owned by Chugach Alaska Corporation, one of 13 Alaska Native regional corporations in the state.
-The Federal Aviation Administration retains some 200 hundred acres in support of radar installations for weather and air traffic monitoring.
+The Federal Aviation Administration retains some 200 acres in support of radar installations for weather and air traffic monitoring.
 The privately owned biological station (182 acres) is the other substantial holding.

 Middleton Island Marine Biological Station

 Middleton Island Marine Biological Station studies seabirds and is located on 182 acre in and around the former Middleton Island Air Force Station.
 Researchers live on the island year round, plus visiting students and researchers.
 It is owned and managed by the Institute for Seabird Research and Conservation, it is the non-profit's primary holding and mission.
 Field operations are funded in part by Gulf Watch Alaska (Exxon-Valdez Oil Spill Trustee Council) and receive funding mainly through a cooperative agreement with the U.S. Geological Survey.
 Middleton Island has the longest running time series of seabird monitoring of any Alaska breeding site.
 It began in 1956, in anticipation of the Air Force base that would be built in 1958, when researcher Robert Rausch conducted the first floral and faunal survey of the island.
 As of 2024, the station reported between 2 and 12 researchers lived on the island year-round, the higher number in summer.